Crown Castle International (NYSE:CCI) Price Target Cut to $202.00

-Crown Castle International (NYSE:CCI) had its price target decreased by research analysts at KeyCorp from $224.00 to $202.00 in a report released on Friday, Benzinga reports.
-The firm presently has an “overweight” rating on the real estate investment trust’s stock.
-KeyCorp’s price target indicates a potential upside of 12.77% from the stock’s current price.
+Crown Castle International (NYSE:CCI) had its price objective cut by Royal Bank of Canada from $210.00 to $202.00 in a research report released on Monday, Benzinga reports.
+They currently have an outperform rating on the real estate investment trust’s stock.

-A number of other research analysts have also recently issued reports on the company.
-Citigroup cut Crown Castle International from a “buy” rating to a “neutral” rating in a research report on Tuesday, July 13th.
-JPMorgan Chase & Co. decreased their target price on Crown Castle International from $210.00 to $200.00 and set an “overweight” rating on the stock in a research report on Thursday, September 30th.
+Several other equities research analysts have also recently commented on CCI.
+Oppenheimer cut Crown Castle International from an outperform rating to a market perform rating and set a $205.00 target price on the stock. in a research note on Friday, September 10th.
+Wolfe Research initiated coverage on Crown Castle International in a research note on Wednesday, October 13th.
+They issued an underperform rating and a $162.00 target price on the stock.
+Barclays boosted their target price on Crown Castle International from $215.00 to $221.00 and gave the company an overweight rating in a research note on Friday, October 22nd.
+Credit Suisse Group upgraded Crown Castle International from a neutral rating to an outperform rating and boosted their target price for the company from $192.00 to $195.00 in a research note on Tuesday, October 19th.
+Finally, Morgan Stanley boosted their target price on Crown Castle International from $204.00 to $213.00 and gave the company an overweight rating in a research note on Friday, September 10th.
 They noted that the move was a valuation call.
-Morgan Stanley boosted their price target on Crown Castle International from $204.00 to $213.00 and gave the stock an “overweight” rating in a report on Friday, September 10th.
-They noted that the move was a valuation call.
-Barclays boosted their price target on Crown Castle International from $215.00 to $221.00 and gave the stock an “overweight” rating in a report on Friday.
-Finally, Oppenheimer cut Crown Castle International from an “outperform” rating to a “market perform” rating and set a $205.00 price target on the stock. in a report on Friday, September 10th.
-One analyst has rated the stock with a sell rating, three have assigned a hold rating and ten have assigned a buy rating to the company.
-According to data from MarketBeat.com, the company has a consensus rating of “Buy” and a consensus target price of $196.75.
+One investment analyst has rated the stock with a sell rating, three have issued a hold rating and ten have issued a buy rating to the company.
+According to data from MarketBeat.com, Crown Castle International has an average rating of Buy and a consensus target price of $196.08.

-In other Crown Castle International news, Director J Landis Martin purchased 4,200 shares of the company’s stock in a transaction on Monday, July 26th.
-The shares were purchased at an average cost of $191.52 per share, with a total value of $804,384.00.
-Following the completion of the purchase, the director now owns 141,755 shares in the company, valued at $27,148,917.60.
-The transaction was disclosed in a legal filing with the SEC, which is available through the SEC website.
-Also, COO Christopher Levendos sold 4,000 shares of the business’s stock in a transaction that occurred on Monday, July 26th.
-The shares were sold at an average price of $191.52, for a total value of $766,080.00.
-Following the completion of the transaction, the chief operating officer now directly owns 8,246 shares in the company, valued at $1,579,273.92.
-The disclosure for this sale can be found here.
-0.45% of the stock is owned by insiders.
+The firm also recently announced a quarterly dividend, which will be paid on Friday, December 31st.
+Investors of record on Wednesday, December 15th will be issued a dividend of $1.47 per share.
+The ex-dividend date of this dividend is Tuesday, December 14th.
+This is a positive change from Crown Castle International’s previous quarterly dividend of $1.33.
+This represents a $5.88 dividend on an annualized basis and a dividend yield of 3.23%.
+Crown Castle International’s payout ratio is presently 78.47%.

-Large investors have recently modified their holdings of the company.
-Red Door Wealth Management LLC bought a new position in Crown Castle International in the 2nd quarter valued at $32,000.
-Clearview Wealth Advisors LLC lifted its position in shares of Crown Castle International by 50.0% during the 2nd quarter.
-Clearview Wealth Advisors LLC now owns 168 shares of the real estate investment trust’s stock valued at $33,000 after buying an additional 56 shares during the last quarter.
-Evermay Wealth Management LLC purchased a new position in shares of Crown Castle International during the 2nd quarter valued at $37,000.
-Tradition Wealth Management LLC lifted its position in shares of Crown Castle International by 136.6% during the 1st quarter.
-Tradition Wealth Management LLC now owns 194 shares of the real estate investment trust’s stock valued at $33,000 after buying an additional 112 shares during the last quarter.
-Finally, Baldwin Brothers Inc. MA lifted its holdings in Crown Castle International by 51.7% during the 2nd quarter.
-Baldwin Brothers Inc. MA now owns 220 shares of the real estate investment trust’s stock worth $43,000 after purchasing an additional 75 shares in the last quarter.
-90.06% of the stock is currently owned by institutional investors.
+Several hedge funds have recently bought and sold shares of CCI.
+Red Door Wealth Management LLC acquired a new position in shares of Crown Castle International during the 2nd quarter worth approximately $32,000.
+Tradition Wealth Management LLC increased its holdings in shares of Crown Castle International by 136.6% during the 1st quarter.
+Tradition Wealth Management LLC now owns 194 shares of the real estate investment trust’s stock worth $33,000 after acquiring an additional 112 shares during the last quarter.
+Clearview Wealth Advisors LLC increased its holdings in shares of Crown Castle International by 50.0% during the 2nd quarter.
+Clearview Wealth Advisors LLC now owns 168 shares of the real estate investment trust’s stock worth $33,000 after acquiring an additional 56 shares during the last quarter.
+Evermay Wealth Management LLC acquired a new position in shares of Crown Castle International during the 2nd quarter worth approximately $37,000.
+Finally, Baldwin Brothers Inc. MA increased its holdings in shares of Crown Castle International by 51.7% during the 2nd quarter.
+Baldwin Brothers Inc. MA now owns 220 shares of the real estate investment trust’s stock worth $43,000 after acquiring an additional 75 shares during the last quarter.
+90.06% of the stock is currently owned by institutional investors and hedge funds.

 Crown Castle International Company Profile